Werewolf witch trials: The Netherlands

 In the Netherlands, the accusation of being a werewolf is described as principally synonymous with an accusation of being a witch, and there are at least two known cases of a combined werewolf- and witch trial.

 During the Amersfoort and Utrecht witch trials of 1591-1595, several people were charged with witchcraft, resulting in the execution of four people, the suicide in prison of a woman and the escape of a man.

-Folkert Dirks was accused of sorcery with his daughter Hendrikje (17) and his sons Hessel (14), Elbert (13), Gijsbert (11) and Dirk (8).
+Folkert Dirks was accused of sorcery with his daughter Hendrikje (17) and his sons Hessel (14), Elbert (13), Gijsbert (11), and Dirk (8).
 Elbert claimed that he, his father and siblings could all sometimes turn into wolves or cats by command of Satan, and they had also seen other people who did, and gathered with them to dance with the Devil and kill other animals.

 Upon his testimony, his father was tortured to confess that he had been made a werewolf by Satan and attacked cattle with his children in this shape: his daughter soon confessed to have attended witches' sabbath in the shape of a wolf.
-Folkert Dirks, Hendrika Dirks, and Anthonis Bulck and Maria Barten, who were pointed out to belong to their werewolf pack, were all executed for witchcraft, while the sons of Dirks were spared because of their age and whipped.
+Folkert Dirks, Hendrika Dirks, Anthonis Bulck, and Maria Barten, who were pointed out to belong to their werewolf pack, were all executed for witchcraft, while the sons of Dirks were spared because of their age and whipped.

 In 1595, an explicit werewolf witch trial was conducted in Arnhem (Gelderland).
 Johan Martensen of Steenhuisen confessed to having been made a werewolf by the Devil three years previously, and to have been part of a party of eight to ten other wolves commanded by Satan to harm people and other animals.
 He also claimed to have bewitched people and animals.
 During his periods as a wolf, he claimed to have been aware, but unable to speak.
 He was executed, strangled and burned at the stake on 7 August 1595.